lee-soft/GDIPlusWrapper/README.md

 Initially I created my software using the flat GDI API without any libraries and it was quite the monolithic nightmare.
 After I discovered the effecient GDIPlusWrapper by vbAccelerator I began ammending their library to add the functionality that I required in the fashion of Microsoft's implementation of GDI+ in the products they havn't completely neglected yet.

+## Virgin GDIPlusWrapper

+Since the library was built on top of another library (vbAccelerator's GDIPlusWrapper) you will need get the original library first.
+You can find it a copy of it here [vbAccelerator - GDIPlusWrapper] (https://github.com/tannerhelland/vbAccelerator-Archive/blob/master/VB/Code/vbMedia/Using_GDI_Plus/GDIPlus_Helper/GDIPlus_Wrapper.zip)

 ## Getting Started (To compile)

 - Ensure you have Visual Basic 6.0(Service Pack 6) installed